I’m often struck by the difficulty many accountants have when trying to identify what’s special about their firm or practice.

-Good, good.
-The list could go on.
-But what’s special about your firm?
-Why should a prospective client who is comparing you and your firm with another accountant choose you?
+These are all positive attributes and that list could go on and on.
+But what’s special about you and your firm?
+And how do your clients benefit from this?
+Why should a prospective client, who is comparing you and your firm with another accountant, choose you?

-Incidentally, I recommend that you focus on finding a UPB rather than a USP.
+Incidentally, if you plan on trying to deal with this yourself I recommend that you focus on finding a UPB rather than a USP.
 UPB stands for Unique Perceived Benefit.
-It requires you to identify a key benefit that your clients recognise and are aware (perceive) they get from you.
+It requires you to identify a key benefit that your clients recognise and are aware (perceive) they get from you and your firm.
 It focuses your attention on your clients more than thinking about what you’re trying to sell to them.